JuanBrachoDev/Vinyl/docs/readme/TESTING.md

     - Be able to do everything a regular user does after my account is created and set as superuser.
         > As a superuser I have access to anything a regular user does, I can browse for albums and artists, I can check and modify my cart, place orders, check and modify my profile, check my order history, login, logout, recover my password.

-    - Be able to add artists to the catalog.
+    - Be able to add artists to the catalogue.
          > I can select the "Add Artist" option from the Product Management menu in the "My Account" drop-down and fill in the form to add new artists to the site.
         ![Product Management](user_stories/admin/admin_product_management.png)
         ![Add Artist](user_stories/admin/admin_add_artist.png)

-    - Be able to modify artists in the catalog.
+    - Be able to modify artists in the catalogue.
         > I can select the "Edit" button in any artist card or artist detail page and fill in the form to edit an existing artist.
         ![Edit Artist Button](user_stories/admin/admin_edit_artist_button.png)
         ![Edit Artist Form](user_stories/admin/admin_edit_artist_form.png)

-    - Be able to remove artists from the catalog.
+    - Be able to remove artists from the catalogue.
         > I can select the "Delete" button in any artist card or artist detail page and fill in the form to remove an existing artist from the database.
         ![Edit Artist Button](user_stories/admin/admin_delete_artist_button.png)

-    - Be able to add albums to the catalog.
+    - Be able to add albums to the catalogue.
         > I can select the "Add Album" option from the Product Management menu in the "My Account" drop-down and fill in the form to add new albums to the site.
         ![Product Management](user_stories/admin/admin_product_management.png)
         ![Add Album](user_stories/admin/admin_add_album.png)

-    - Be able to modify albums in the catalog.
+    - Be able to modify albums in the catalogue.
         > I can select the "Edit" button in any album card or album detail page and fill in the form to edit an existing album.
         ![Edit Album Button](user_stories/admin/admin_edit_album_button.png)
         ![Edit Album Form](user_stories/admin/admin_edit_album_form.png)

-    - Be able to remove albums from the catalog.
+    - Be able to remove albums from the catalogue.
         > I can select the "Delete" button in any artist card or artist detail page and fill in the form to remove an existing artist from the database.
         ![Edit Album Button](user_stories/admin/admin_delete_album_button.png)

 ### Functionality Testing